Michael-F-Ellis/TransLily/README.md

     TransLily includes a special voice named 'structure' in every project.
     Structure is the place to enter tempos, time signatures, rehearsal marks, and volta repeats, ... i.e. things that are common to all voices.
-    Otherwise, structure consist full measure rests.
+    Otherwise, structure consist full measure spacer rests.
 Structure acts as a sort of template for all the voices.

     The main reason for keeping structural items in a separate voice is to facilitate pasting notation across voices.
 The paste command allows you to